 the effort and show up!
 And finally, if you can spend an entire week at the

-shows you can try becoming a volunteer with Mercedes-Benz Fashion Week.
+shows you can try becoming a volunteer with IMG New York Fashion Week.
 They

-recruit quite a number of volunteers to help run the shows Send a request to
+recruit quite a number of volunteers to help run the shows.
+Just don't wait for

-especially the world of fashion.
+and especially the world of fashion.
 Make a powerful enough network for

 yourself however and it can even compensate a lack of talent.
 If you are not

 the daughter, son, niece, nephew, friend, you must make your own connections.

-If you are considering school attend a school in Manhattan, the capitol of
+If you are considering school attend a school in Manhattan, the capital of

+Go out.
 Go to clubs, art openings, hot restaurants (even just for a drink at

 the bar,) parties, fashion shows, any industry functions you can get into.
-Meet people.
+Meet

 frequented by industry leaders.
 Be seen enough and there are those who will